 Lies - large ones, small ones, tiny ones, white ones, whatever you want to call them, or however you want to justify them, don't do them.
 Lying, even if the lie isn't material (significant to the officer's decision), it is perjury.
 Do not misrepresent yourself.
 Do not provide fraudulent documents.
 The consequences of doing so are harsh.

 That’s an easy one.
-If the officer is having a bad day, you don’t have to make it worse.
+If the officer is having a bad day, we don’t have to make it worse.
 A bad attitude is often contagious, as is a good one.

 Silence your cell phone

 If security allows you to take your cell phone into the building, put it on vibrate or silent.
-USCIS field offices generally permit cell phones inside their building as long as you do not talk on your phone while on the premises.
+USCIS field offices generally permit cell phones inside their building as long as you do not talk on your phone while on the premises (even in the waiting areas).
 Consulates and embassies do not allow cell phones into their buildings.
 Regardless, it should not make noise during an interview – It’s rude when it happens in any professional meeting, and it’s rude in this setting as well.

 Take contemporaneous notes